powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 ## Release cycle

-A new release train of the framework occurs roughly every two months.
+A new release train of the framework occurs roughly every two or three months.

 In case of structural issues, corrective releases can also be published for some repositories.
 These corrective releases are motivated by users' demand so don't hesitate to [contact us](https://www.powsybl.org/pages/community/).